Skip to main content

 What if I have a SESR visa and want to change companies?

-It is a condition of SESR visas that the visa holder can only work for the employer that sponsors them.
-This means that a visa holder cannot change employers unless another Australian business lodges a new nomination to link their visa to them.
+It is a condition that the SESR visa holder can only work for the employer that sponsors them (or an associated entity).
+This means that for a SESR 494 visa holder to change employers, their new employer would need to lodge a “nomination transfer” to take over the sponsorship of their visa.

 Can a SESR visa lead to permanent residency?